How to Create a Company Cancellation Policy [With Examples]

 1. A timeframe to cancel a service with or without penalty

-How long do you want to give the client to cancel without penalty and when does the penalty kick in?
-24 to 48-hour notice periods are the most common.
+How long do you want to give the client to cancel their appointment time without penalty, and when does the penalty kick in?
+24 hours in advance to 48-hour notice periods are the most common.

 2. A late cancellation penalty

 Are you going to charge a standard rebooking fee, a percentage of the cost of the service, or something else?
-Include in your cancellation policy exactly what your client will have to pay when they cancel their appointment last minute, whether it’s a specific fee or a percentage of the job.
+In your cancellation policy, include exactly what your client will have to pay when they do a last minute cancellation, whether it’s a specific fee or a percentage of the job.

 3. Contact information for cancellations